davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-03-28-git-basics.md

     nothing to commit, working tree clean
     ```

-1. Run the `push` command.
-The `origin` shortcut references the cloned repository's remote URL.
+1. To upload the commit to GitHub run the `push` command.

     ```plaintext
     git push origin main
     ```

-    The output shows the status as the changes are uploaded to GitHub.
+    The output shows the status as the commit is uploaded.

     ```plaintext
     Enumerating objects: 5, done.